DVT (deep vein thrombosis)

 - keep your affected leg raised when you're sitting

-- delay any flights or long journeys until at least 2 weeks after you start anticoagulant medicine
+- delay any flights or long journeys until at least 2 weeks after you start taking blood-thinning medicine

 stay a healthy weight